cawtoz/cawtoz/README.md

 - 👋 Hi, I'm Carlos, but you can call me @cawtoz.
-- 🌱 I’m currently learning Java / Spigot Api
+- 🌱 I’m currently learning Java / Kotlin / Spigot Api
 - 📫 How to reach me discord: cawtoz

 <!---